 Whenever I am in a new city, I like to get into its downtown area and just wander around.
 Not having any specific route or a goal is an excellent way to get easily excited, practice orientation skills, and get to know the place a bit.
 Here in Shanghai, I did the same - this is how it went:

-My vague idea was to browse the streets near the People's Square and then see the highrises across the Huangpu River in Pudong's business district.
-But when I got out of the tube, it was clear that there's no need to cross the river for the highrises.
+My vague idea was to browse the streets near People's Square and then see the high rises across the Huangpu River in Pudong's business district.
+But when I got out of the tube, it was clear that there was no need to cross the river for skyscrapers.

 It shouldn't be a surprise, as Shanghai is among the cities with the highest number of skyscrapers in the world; still, looking at the scale of the buildings in person was pretty cool.

 That day had nice weather and being surrounded by these views, I was in no rush to get towards the river.